Creamy Ham ‘n’ Macaroni

 - Transfer to a greased 2-qt. baking dish.
 Sprinkle with remaining cheddar cheese.
-Bake, uncovered, at 350° for 20-25 minutes or until bubbly.
+Bake, uncovered, at 350° until bubbly, 20-25 minutes.
 Let stand for 5 minutes before serving.

 Nutrition Facts1 cup: 434 calories, 26g fat (16g saturated fat), 93mg cholesterol, 1414mg sodium, 29g carbohydrate (5g sugars, 1g fiber), 22g protein.

 Apr 26, 2019